giantswarm/presentations/content/devops-gathering/slides.md

 <!-- .slide: data-background-image="/layout/img/city_skyline_buildings_2.svg" data-background-size="50% 50%" data-background-position="bottom" -->
 # Nodes

-* NGINX ingress controller running on a specific port on some of the nodes
+* Ingress NGINX Controller running on a specific port on some of the nodes
 * Loadbalancer checks if the ingress controller is listening and sends traffic to it

 ---